alterNERDtive/EDDiscovery-wiki/Translations.md

 The .tlf and .tlp files together form the translation for a particular language.

-To start, copy the example-ex.* files found in the exe folder to a new set of names, such as francais-fr.*

-Then use notepad++ or visual studio to edit .tlf files (they are in UTF-8-BOM format) and they are Unicode files.
+Use notepad++ or visual studio to edit .tlf files (they are in UTF-8-BOM format) as they are Unicode files.
 Do not use an ASCII only editor.

 # Format of translation files